 How Dogs Learn

-Dogs do not automatically link a punishment with the crime as they do not possess the same ability to reason as a person.
-With this in mind, any praise or punishment needs to be delivered as quickly and consistently as possible so your dog can learn the correlation between behaviour and outcome over time.
+Dogs do not automatically link a punishment with the crime as they do not possess the same reasoning abilities as a person.
+With this in mind, any praise or punishment needs to be delivered as quickly and consistently as possible so your dog can learn the correlation between behavior and outcome over time.
 After all, good training takes patience.

-It’ll become very clear what motivates your dog to exhibit certain behaviours.
+It’ll become very clear what motivates your dog to exhibit certain behaviors.
 For many it’s treats!
 Others it’s praise, attention, or a game.
-Whatever it is, you’ll need to make sure you have them on hand for good behaviour along with a consistent praise word to use every time.
+Whatever it is, you’ll need to make sure you have them on hand for good behavior along with a consistent praise word to use every time.
 This praise word should be something the whole family decides on and uses consistently such as “yes”, “nice” or “good”.
-Once you and your dog have mastered a command using their favourite reward and praise word each time you should be able to get the desired behaviour using just the praise word.
+Once you and your dog have mastered a command using their favorite reward and praise word each time you should be able to get the desired behavior using just the praise word.

 Removing your attention